naher94/abid-butt.com/_hospitality-talks/state-of-u.s.lodging-industry-outlook.md

 ---
-title: State of U.S. Lodging Industry & Outlook
+title: State of the U.S. Lodging Industry & Outlook
 description: We all know that the pandemic has been devastating to the hospitality industry with business travel essentially non-existent and recovery to 2019 levels projected in 2023/24.
 Leisure travel is expected to return first, particularly with